Suicide Prevention: How You Can Help

 It’s not enough to just pay attention to someone’s actions, though.
 You also need to listen to their words.
 Someone at risk of a suicide attempt might talk about wanting to sleep forever, being a burden to others, or feeling hopeless.

-Ask if they're doing OK
+Ask how they’re doing

 You might feel uncomfortable talking about suicide—and that’s completely normal.
 Even if you don’t know what to say, offering emotional support can help reduce your loved one’s sense of loneliness and isolation.
 Asking questions like, “How are you feeling?” and saying things like, “If you need to talk to someone, I’m here to listen,” are simple gestures that can have a major impact.